Jjk422/IPhoneForensicsMiner/README.md

 # iPhoneInformationGatherer
 ## What is it
 Small tool that gathers data from iphone backups.
-Currently does not analyse file contents (photos and other documents on IPhone) but this is planned to be added in soon.
+Currently does not analyse all file contents (photos and other documents on IPhone) but this is planned to be added in soon.

 ## How to
 ### Required programs